mkoistinen/djangocms-styledlink/README.md

 The developer can easily configure which internal objects may be link destinations as follows:

-In the projects settings.py, define the setting DJANGOCMS_STYLEDLINK_MODELS.
+In the projects settings.py, define the setting `DJANGOCMS_STYLEDLINK_MODELS`.

 By default, this is set to: